-2Expected output growth is calculated by comparing the mean forecast for the level of output four quarters ahead to the mean forecast for the current quarter.
+&lt;sup>2Expected output growth is calculated using the mean forecast for the level of output four quarters ahead and the mean forecast for the current quarter.
 Similarly, expected inflation is constructed from forecasts of the GNP deflator four quarters ahead and in the current quarter.
 Actual output growth and inflation are calculated from the data available three months after the end of each quarter; this avoids problems arising from rebenchmarking of data and changing base years.
+(The results are similar, however, if we use final revised data.)
 For further details about the Survey of Professional Forecasters, see Croushore (1993).